Clients comment on our

 “Awesome!
 Awesome!
 Awesome!
 Crazy awesome.
 I’m gonna let this sink in and re-read over the weekend.
 I’ll be in touch.
 I felt like I was on the edge of my seat just reading it!”
 (Book manuscript).

-“I entrusted Eric Shapiro and Ghostwriters Central with the task of writing a screenplay based on my latest thriller novel.
+“I entrusted Ghostwriters Central with the task of writing a screenplay based on my latest thriller novel.
 The process was superb, and it was undertaken with care, expertise and enthusiastic professionalism on every level.
-After a few in-depth discussions, Eric understood the thrust of where I wanted to go with the adaptation of the novel.
+After a few in-depth discussions, the writer understood the thrust of where I wanted to go with the adaptation of the novel.
 He then proceeded to write a creative masterpiece that not only exceeded my expectations by a mile, but certainly rivals, and even exceeds, those scripts that power today’s finest films.
-There is little doubt that Eric Shapiro’s energetic genius behind the screenplay is the reason that it is now solidly on its way to becoming a successful feature length production.
-Thank you, Eric Shapiro and Ghostwriters Central.”
+There is little doubt that his energetic genius behind the screenplay is the reason that it is now solidly on its way to becoming a successful feature length production.
+Thank you, Ghostwriters Central.”

-“Bravo Eric!
-It’s perfect!
+“Bravo It’s perfect!
 Well done!”
 (Speech in honor of military spouse).

 “Absolutely outstanding!
 You nailed it right out of the gate!
 I love it and want to work with you.
 Would love to buy a package of six if that is okay with you!
 You can go ahead and bill me if that works for you.”
 (Business blog posts).